 Registering a birth in the United Arab Emirates

-When your child is born in the United Arab Emirates, you must register the birth there.
+When your child is born in the United Arab Emirates (UAE), you must register the birth there.
 If you live in the Netherlands, you must also register the foreign birth certificate with the municipality where you live.
 You can acknowledge parentage of the child in the United Arab Emirates or in the Netherlands.

 If your child is born outside the Netherlands, you must register the birth with the local authorities.
 Such authorities include the local registrar of births, deaths, and marriages, and the municipality in which you live.
 After registering the birth, a birth certificate will be issued.